kubernetes/enhancements/keps/sig-api-machinery/5504-comparable-resource-version/README.md

 ##### e2e tests

 The E2E tests for this will be the conformance tests that will be added in order to ensure that a cluster is conformant with the new resource version constraints.
-The conformance tests themselves will use the helper function as an example of a client that runs the
+The conformance tests themselves will use the helper function as an example of a client that requests any GA object and expects them to be comparable.

 ### Graduation Criteria